My dream is that people will realize that farm animals are no different than their pets

 Pigs are fully aware of their own existence and are even more intelligent than dogs

 The piglets live a life of fear in these overcrowded conditions.
-The baby male pigs are castrated (without painkillers) because the smell and taste of uncastrated male pig meat is considered undesirable.
+The baby male pigs are castrated (commonly without any painkillers or anesthesia) because the smell and taste of uncastrated male pig meat is considered undesirable.
 Unhealthy piglets are often killed, usually in front of other piglets, by blunt trauma to the head by being thrown on the concrete floor of the facility.
 The sterile, unstimulating surroundings of their confinement causes extreme frustration, leading to tail-biting and aggression.
 Most farms cut off pigs’ tails without painkillers.
 They are fed an unnatural amount of feed, gaining over 10 pounds a week.
 Pigs in natural circumstances can live up to 10 years.
-Pigs in factory farms are sent to slaughter after just six months, weighing upwards of 250 pounds.
+Pigs in factory farms are sent to slaughter typically between six months and one year, weighing upwards of 250 pounds.

 Pigs on factory farms do not experience fresh air until the last day of their lives when they are transported to slaughter